-The language of Tsonga is mainly spoken throughout southern Africa by the Shangaan - Tsonga culture.
-The main area where Tsonga is spoken is in Zimbabwe, Mozambique, Swaziland and South Africa.
-Tsonga is a part of Bantu branch when it comes to the Niger-Congo languages.
+Tsonga is spoken throughout Southern Africa by the Shangaan-Tsonga culture, but is concentrated in Zimbabwe, Mozambique, Swaziland and South Africa.
+Tsonga is a part of Bantu branch of the Niger-Congo languages.

-The speakers of this language are often referred to as Shangaans, but the Tsongas say this is incorrect as that term should only be used for the Tsonga people who are living in Mozambique.
-Even though the Tsonga speakers are spread throughout Southern Africa, the majority of them live in the Limpopo province in South Africa.
-There are approximately 1,646,000 Tsonga speakers in Limpopo.
-Tsonga is one of South Africa’s eleven official languages as it is spoken by so many of its residents.
+The speakers of this language are often referred to as Shangaans, but the Tsongas say that this is incorrect, claiming that that term should only be used for the Tsonga people who are living in Mozambique.
+Although the Tsonga speakers are spread throughout Southern Africa, the majority of them live in the Limpopo Province of South Africa.
+There are approximately 2.3 million Tsonga speakers in Limpopo.
+It is one of South Africa’s 11 official languages.

-The language of Tsonga does not use the English alphabet, even though they are mainly based in South Africa, in actual fact they make use of the Latin alphabet.
-It is not an easy language to learn if you were not Tsonga born; they use specific sounds to spell, using a combination of different letters.
-The letters they use are not a part of the European language, but are just used to determine the language.
+The Tsonga language does not use the English alphabet, even though they are mainly based in South Africa.
+In fact, they make use of the Latin alphabet.
+It is not an easy language to learn.
+It makes use of specific sounds to spell, using a combination of different letters.
+The letters of which it comprises are not a part of the European language.

 Nwe (1), Mbirhi (2), Nharhu (3), Mune (4), Ntlhanu (5), Ntsevu (6), Nkombo (7), Nhungu (8), Nkaye (9), Khume (10)

-A few examples of what sentences look like when they are put together in Tsonga are like this;
+A few examples of what sentences look like when they are put together in Tsonga include:

 “Va ndzi tiva” - They know me